ewang184/heygen_takehome_task/README.md

-### Setup
+# Setup
-For a given input video_file, move the file to the root directory and run the following
+For a given input video_file, move the file to the root directory and run the following.

 Note: It will be necessary to agree to coqui terms of non-commercial CPML when running setup_translate